"There are only two or three human stories, and they go on repeating themselves as fiercely as if they had never happened before."

-Today, as we consider these and other important decisions, I thought it might be fun to look back and see how much today's county residents and those who lead us resemble our forebears.
+Today, as we consider another, important decision, it may help to look back and discover how much the current residents of Columbia County resemble our forebears.

-- Thomas Brown, whose 1774 land grant covered much of present-day Appling, might have been future Columbia County's most notorious British Loyalist during the Revolutionary War, but he was far from alone.
+Thomas Brown, whose 1774 land grant covered much of present-day Appling, may have been the future Columbia County's most notorious British Loyalist during the Revolutionary War, but he was far from alone.
 Historians believe one in four colonists remained loyal to the Crown throughout the war, but in this part of Georgia that ratio was one in three.

-Few thought those who lived in the western part of the county should not have to travel 30-40 miles by horse-drawn carriage to hold court and vote.
-But Walton, who lived in Augusta, was not about to go "way out in the woods" for the same purpose.
+Activists William Few and George Walton agreed on many points about their new county, except one: where to place the (Richmond) county seat.
+Few thought those who lived in the western part of the county shouldn't have to travel 30-40 miles to hold court and vote, and Walton, who lived in Augusta, wasn't about to go "way out in the woods" for the same purpose.

-With strong support for each side, the stalemate lasted 10 years - until Dec.
-10, 1790, when the Georgia General Assembly cut the county in two and granted each man his wish.
-George Walton then had his civilized county seat, and William Few, the undisputed father of the new Columbia County, had his.
+With strong support for each side, the stalemate lasted 10 years.
+Finally, on Dec.
+10, 1790, the Georgia General Assembly cut the 1,200-square-mile county in two and granted each man his wish.
+George Walton had his county and county seat, and William Few, the undisputed father of Columbia County, had his.

-- With exploding cotton production in the 1830s, business and population in and around Columbia County were booming.
-But no longer were crude roads or, because of fluctuating water levels, the often impassable Savannah River adequate to move people, products and supplies from one location to another.
-Without depending on the cash-strapped state or local government, area businessmen pooled their own resources, secured a charter from the state and began making plans to build the Georgia Railroad.
+With exploding cotton production in the 1830s, business and population in and around Columbia County were booming.
+No longer were crude roads or, because of fluctuating water levels and obstructions, the increasingly undependable Savannah River adequate to move people, products or supplies.
+Almost everyone was ready for the railroad.

-- Reminiscent of the feud over the county seat, two of the county's four courthouses, the 1792 building in Cobbham and the current structure on Ronald Reagan Drive, were controversial because their locations were not centrally located.
-(The Appling location, site of buildings No. 2 and 3, met with nearly unanimous approval.)
+Reminiscent of the feud over the county seat, two of the county's four courthouses, the 1792 building in Cobbham and the new structure on Ronald Reagan Drive, were both controversial because their locations were not centrally located.
+(The Appling location, site of buildings two and three, met with nearly unanimous approval.)

-- And does anyone remember the outcry against the Savannah Rapids Park and Pavilion nearly two decades ago?
-From the loss of trees and the endangered relict trillium flower, to the possibility of disturbing Indian graves beneath the bluff and the perennial "non-central location," protesters beat a steady path to the site for months before the project was approved and work could begin.
+And does anyone remember the potpourri of protests against the Savannah Rapids Park and Pavilion a dozen years ago?
+From the loss of trees and the endangered relict trillium flower, to possible Indian graves beneath the bluff and the perennial "non-central location," critics beat a steady path to the site for months before the project was approved and work could begin.

 So, current county leaders and citizens alike, take heart.
-Good decisions - as in all the above - usually win out in the end, not because one side is necessarily more powerful or wise than the other, but because any decision is made stronger with input from an informed, concerned and, yes, vocal public.
+Good decisions usually win out in the end, not because one side is necessarily more powerful or wise than the other, but because any decision is made stronger with input from an informed, concerned and vocal public.